 If you don’t have a mulberry tree, look for a pick your own farm near you.
 As always, if you give this recipe a try, take a pic and post it to your favorite social media site.
 Make sure to tag us.
 We love to see what you make!

 - 1 Tablespoon mulberries

 - slices Lemon

-In a glass or cocktail shaker, muddle together 2 tablespoons of mulberries, lemon juice and granulated sugar until berries are mashed fine and sugar is dissolved.
+In a heavy glass or cocktail shaker, muddle together 2 tablespoons of mulberries, lemon juice and granulated sugar until berries are mashed fine and sugar is dissolved.